 Do you realize that there are over 12,000 working farms in our region that carry on agricultural traditions that have evolved from the blending of European, African and Native American farming techniques?

-This is where the Blue Ridge National Heritage Area comes in.
 The work of the Blue Ridge National Heritage Area Partnership, a public charity, is vital in keeping the natural and cultural heritage of the mountains and foothills of North Carolina alive and well.
 Just as the National Park Service serves as steward of the special places set aside as our national parks, National Heritage Areas serve to steward the many special places outside of the park system.

 National Heritage Areas work with communities, schools, preservation organizations, tourism groups, and many more to build grassroots initiatives that preserve, protect, and promote the distinctive landscapes and cultural heritage in our country.
 In so doing, this work strengthens the economies of these regions.